La Crosse River State Trail: West Salem to La Crosse

 Pulitzer Prize winning author Hamlin Garland was born in West Salem in 1860.
 He returned in 1893, and spent summers there from 1893 to 1915.
 Garland passed away in California in 1940, and his ashes were returned to West Salem for interment in the Neshonoc Cemetery.
 Historical markers in the village convey Garland’s story and the history of Neshonoc.

-A large village, West Salem has plenty to offer visiting trail-goers.
+West Salem has a lot to offer visiting trail-goers.
 It has hotels, restaurants, grocery stores, gas stations, and two campgrounds.
 Veterans Memorial County Park and Campground is accessible from the La Crosse River State Trail.
-It has over 100 sites, and offers drinking water, flush toilets, showers, firewood for sale, electrical hook-ups, a dump station, and a camp store.
+It has over 100 sites, drinking water, flush toilets, showers, firewood for sale, electrical hook-ups, a dump station, and a camp store.

 Just over a mile west, the La Crosse River State Trail passes under Josted Coulee Road.
-Another mile later, a spur trail leads a half mile north under the railroad tracks to Veterans Memorial County Campground.
+Another mile further, a spur trail on the right (north) leads under the railroad tracks and goes a half mile to Veterans Memorial County Campground.
 A sign warns trail-goers not to use the tunnel while a train is passing overhead.
 This county park works well as a trailhead.
-By car, it is accessed by going northeast on Wisconsin State Highway 16 at exit 5 from Interstate Highway 90.
+By car, it is accessed by going northeast on Wisconsin State Highway 16 at exit five from Interstate Highway 90.
 Drive 3.8 miles to the park’s entrance.

 Continuing southwest on the La Crosse River Trail, the path passes on high banks through lowlands.
 In a few spots the side of the trail has eroded, and these places are marked with orange cones.
 While not noticeable from the trail, the river runs next to the railroad tracks.
 In the distance to the west, tower the tree-filled hills of the valley.